SciPost/SciPost/README.rst

 License
 =======

-This codebase is released under the terms of the GNU Affero General Public License (Version 3, 19 November 2007).
+This codebase is released under the terms of the `GNU Affero General Public License (Version 3, 19 November 2007) <https://www.gnu.org/licenses/agpl.html>`_.

 Contributing